-The Tools for Tomorrow Program is designed to improve women’s preparation for, access to and retention in high skill construction, industrial and technical careers through a network of services.
-Women interested in learning more about these career opportunities begin by attending a three-hour Women in Trades & Technology Career Information Session.
+The Tools for Tomorrow Program is designed to improve student preparation for, access to and retention in nontraditional careers through a network of services.
+Women interested in learning more about nontraditional career opportunities begin by attending a Career Information Session.
 This session provides an introduction to the variety, benefits and barriers of nontraditional occupations; current labor market information and a description of training options.
-The program offers two free career exploration workshops annually with each 100-hour workshop focusing on a distinct occupational cluster.
+The program offers two free career exploration workshops annually with each focusing on a distinct occupational cluster.
 Tools for the Trades targets construction-related careers with employment that is typically outdoors and physically demanding, with training frequently obtained through apprenticeships.
 Tools for Technology concentrates on technical or skilled industrial careers with employment found typically indoors in a shop, lab, office or manufacturing setting, with training usually obtained through degree and diploma programs.

 Both workshops provide participants with an overview of approximately 10 careers within the targeted cluster.
 Activities include hands-on labs that integrate proper tool and equipment use, job terminology, related math, print reading and safety procedures.
 Additional topics include instruction on methods of entry into the career, job seeking skills, and pre-employment test preparation techniques.
 Instructors and guest panelists are tradeswomen and men, employers and Madison College staff, who can share their personal success stories with the students, providing a natural networking component throughout the workshops.